bonusly/un-handbook/README.md

 * You have the courage to contribute on topics, even if they are not in your realm of responsibilities or expertise.

 ### Default to transparency
+* Take responsibility to share information that others need (with context)
+* Share what you’ve learned
+* Be vulnerable - talk about mistakes, failures, and bad news
+* Create an environment where it’s easy to get information

 (We took this phrasing from [Buffer](https://open.bufferapp.com/buffer-values/).
 Thanks, Buffer.)

 We don’t just occasionally share our internal metrics -- we make them available in real time.
 Any member of Bonusly can log in to our internal dashboard and see our up-to-date metrics: revenue, burn, churn, runway, etc. This ensures that people have the information they need to come up with novel solutions and act on them.